 Will France annex the Rhineland?

 Rumor had it that the French government was planning to annex the Rhineland.
-To many Rhinelanders this was a real danger, and as early as November 10, 1918, one day before the armistice, the „Cologne Volkszeitung,“ an organ of he Catholic Center Party, launched a campaign for a Rhineland republic within the framework of the German Reich.
+To many Rhinelanders this was a real danger, and as early as November 10, 1918, one day before the armistice, the “Cologne Volkszeitung,” an organ of the Catholic Center Party, launched a campaign for a Rhineland republic within the framework of the German Reich.
 Lottie did not believe that a neutral Rhenish buffer state alone could solve all the problems.
 Belgium’s neutrality had not protected it from being invaded and devastated.

-With its close geographic and cultural proximity to Western Europe, a strong Rhenish state within the German Reich could bring together France and Belgium and the eastern parts of Germany – but only if the former enemies would find a way to cooperate again, and that would occur only in the far distance, if ever.
+With its close geographic and cultural proximity to Western Europe, a strong Rhenish state within the German Reich could bring together France and Belgium and the eastern parts of Germany – but only if the former enemies found a way to cooperate again, and that would occur only in the far distance, if ever.

 Occupation by British and Canadian soldiers

 Some 10,000 British and Canadian soldiers stood in Bonn.
 On December 6th, the first British soldiers arrived in Cologne, by December 15 the whole Cologne area was under British occupation.
 It was switched to British time, so in Cologne it was an hour earlier than in the rest of Germany.
 Freedom of press and assembly were restricted, nightly curfews imposed, and carnival was forbidden.
 Many families had to provide accommodation for English soldiers.
 Soon Mayor Konrad Adenauer established good working relationships with the British military authorities, and both sides got along quite well.